olneyhymn/ulsterworldly.com/content/post/machen-christianity-and-liberalism.md

 Machen's first address was recorded by a stenographer and published in the April 1923 edition of [Moody Monthly](https://archive.org/details/moodybibleinstit2319mood).

+You can also listen to a reading of this by OPC minister Bob Tarullo at the [Reformed Forum](https://reformedforum.org/tsp149/).
 {{% /intro %}}

 #### Christianity vs. Modern Liberalism